 The other night I had a woman ask me “I hear about investing in the markets, but I don’t even know what the markets are, where are they and how do I find them?”
 She thought she was asking a dumb question until most other people in the room (men included) wanted to know as well.
 There’s a lot of financial jargon around investing that’s intentionally designed to make it confusing for you so that you’ll need to pay a man explain it to you.

-Here are the simple facts: by buying a target-date mutual fund or working with a roboadvisor like Wealthfront or Betterment, you will be sufficiently balanced to withstand the downturns of the economy, and take advantage of upturns.
-That doesn’t mean that you shouldn’t understand all the investing terminoogy in the world (just google what you want to know!), or feel comfortable asking your financial planner or advisor any question.
+Here are the simple facts: by buying a target-date mutual fund or working with a robo-advisor like Ellevest or Betterment, you will be sufficiently balanced to withstand the downturns of the economy, and take advantage of upturns.
+That doesn’t mean that you shouldn’t understand all the investing terminology in the world (just google what you want to know!), or feel comfortable asking your financial planner or advisor any question.
 In the sections below, I explain how to get started in the investments.

 Step 2: Acknowledge the fear of money